Villanova to 7th Final Four, beats Houston 50-44 in South

+SAN ANTONIO (AP)Villanova coach Jay Wright has won national championships with well-balanced and fundamentally sound teams, yet even he knew staying in contention for another title was going to take a rugged and exhaustive effort.

+Ugly at times, the final result was beautiful for the Wildcats, who are going to their third Final Four in the past six NCAA Tournaments.

-SAN ANTONIO (AP) — Jermaine Samuels had 16 points and 10 rebounds as Villanova advanced to its third Final Four in the last six NCAA Tournaments with a grind-it-out 50-44 victory over Houston in the South Region final Saturday.
+Jermaine Samuels had 16 points and 10 rebounds as Villanova grinded out a 50-44 victory over gritty and athletic Houston team in the South Region final Saturday.

+”You just knew watching this team defensively, like you weren’t going to come out and just outscore them,” Wright said. ”We really weren’t talking as much at the end about how we were going to score.
+We were talking about how we were going to stop them.”
-Caleb Daniels added 14 points for the Wildcats (30-7), and fifth-year senior Collin Gillespie’s only made field goal was a clutch shot late, even though they led throughout.

-With both teams willing to limit possessions, the first spot for this year’s Final Four in New Orleans was settled in a game that was ugly to watch with all the missed shots.
+Caleb Daniels added 14 points for the Wildcats (30-7), and fifth-year senior Collin Gillespie’s only made field goal was a clutch shot late, even though Villanova led throughout to clinch the first spot in this year’s Final Four in New Orleans.

+”It was like playing against our own selves.
+They were just as physical as we were,” Daniels said. ”It was a literal street fight, every possession trying to get a rebound.”

 Villanova shot 28.8% from the field (15 of 52).
-The Cougars were only slightly better at 29.8% (17 of 57), missing their last five shots and 10 of 11 overall, and they made only one of their of 20 attempted 3-pointers in their lowest-scoring NCAA tourney game ever.
+The Cougars were only slightly better at 29.8% (17 of 57), missing their last five shots and 10 of 11 overall after cutting an 11-point second-half deficit to two.
+They made only one of their of 20 attempted 3-pointers in their lowest-scoring NCAA tourney game ever.

+”We had it turned, we kept getting stops.
+We were getting stop, stop stop, we just weren’t scoring on the other end,” Houston coach Kelvin Sampson said. ”I remember telling them in the huddle, I think it was a four-point game there … and we kept getting stops that somebody’s going to make a big shot.
+But we didn’t.
+Credit Villanova.”

-The Wildcats and coach Jay Wright won’t complain as he seeks to add a third national title to the ones he won in 2016 and 2018.
-Villanova will play either Kansas, the only No. 1 seed remaining, or 10th-seeded Miami next Saturday as it seeks its fourth championship overall.
+The Wildcats, seeing their fourth championship overall, will play either Kansas, the only No. 1 seed remaining, or 10th-seeded Miami in a national semifinal next Saturday.
+They have won two championships in Wright’s 22 seasons, in 2016 and 2018.

 Taze Moore had 15 points and 10 rebounds for the Cougars (32-6), who were denied making consecutive Final Four appearances for the first time since 1982-84 during the Phil Slama Jama era.
 The starting five was completely changed from last season, including Moore and two other senior newcomers.